Raghuttama Tirtha: Biography

-Birth & Sannyasa
+Early life and education

+Most of the information about Raghuttama Tirtha's life is derived from various hagiographies.
+He was born as Ramachandra into a pious family in Malkheda in the present-day Kalaburagi district in the state of Karnataka belonging to Kannada-speaking Deshastha Brahmin family to Subba Bhatta (also known as "Vitthalacharya") and Gangabai.
+Gangabai is purvashrama sister of Raghuvarya Tirtha of Uttaradi Math.
 According to traditional accounts, Madhvacharya appeared in Raghuvarya Tirtha's dream and instructed Raghuvarya Tirtha to visit Svarnavata and bless Ganga Bai and Subba Bhatta with a offspring.
 Madhvacharya assured Raghuvarya Tirtha that this child would grow up to spread the teachings of Madhva philosophy.
 Awaking from this sacred vision, Shri Raghuvarya Tirtha was deeply moved with gratitude.
 In due course, he visited the village.
 After that the childless couple approached saint Raghuvarya Tirtha, who granted them boon of children with the condition that their first child, would in turn be handed over to him.
 These words brought a mixture of happiness and sorrow to the childless couple but they accepted the decree of the divinity.
 Soon after this incident, Gangabai conceived.
 Raghuvarya Tirtha was informed accordingly.
 He returned to the village expecting the birth of the child.
 A big gold plate was sent to Subba Bhatta's house from the Matha with a direction to receive the child on the golden plate without allowing the child to touch the earth.
 Accordingly, the child was received on a golden plate.
 The personality and the face of the child were beautiful.
 He was named after Lord Rama as Ramachandra by Raghuvarya Tirtha.
 Raghuvarya Tirtha made arrangements to feed the child every day with the abhishekha milk of the Vyasa Kurma Saligram of the Matha.

 He had his Upanayana at the age of five and immediately after Upanayana was ordained as a Sannyasa.
-Raghuttama Tirtha is said to have studied for sometime after his ordinance, under a learned Pandit Adya Varadarajacharya of Manur under the direction of Raghuvarya Tirtha.